Snap to Network

 Join Fields

-For example, if a join field of STREET_NAME is chosen, the output schema will have the field STREET_NAME added.
-If a point is snapped to a street named Main Street, the value for this field will also be Main Street.
+For example, if a join field of STREET_NAME is chosen, the output schema has the field STREET_NAME added.
+If a point is snapped to a street named Main Street, the value for this field is also Main Street.

 String